 - Consent to the use of your personal videos or song lyrics by the NIH, for all purposes of education, instruction, or public information, with or without the use of your name in any medium, including by publication, display, the Internet or in promotional material.

-- Understand that you retain no rights in the material and that it may be reproduced by NIH and others, authorized by NIH, without further permission.
+- Understand that the material may be reproduced by NIH and others, authorized by NIH, without further permission.
 This includes allowing NIH to provide the material to reporters who are covering NIH-related news.

 - Release NIH and others from any claims arising out of such uses.